 Federally, the Competition Act is the primary legislation governing advertising and marketing in Canada.
 The Competition Act is enforced by the federal Competition Bureau, which is a federal enforcement agency based in Ottawa and headed by the Commissioner of Competition.
 The Competition Act contains both general criminal and civil misleading advertising provisions, which prohibit false or misleading representations made to the public to promote a product or any “business interest”.

-In addition to the “general” misleading advertising provisions, the Competition Act also contains a number of other criminal and civil provisions that either prohibit (i.e., make criminal offences) or civilly regulate specific types of advertising/marketing practices.
+In addition to these “general” misleading advertising provisions, the Competition Act also contains a number of other criminal and civil provisions that either prohibit (i.e., make certain types of advertising/marketing criminal offences) or civilly regulate specific types of advertising/marketing practices.

-Some of the Competition Bureau’s key advertising and marketing related enforcement priorities include false and misleading price claims, drip-pricing, misleading influencer marketing, performance claims and ordinary selling price (OSP) claims.
+Some of the Competition Bureau’s key advertising and marketing related enforcement priorities include false and misleading price claims, drip-pricing, misleading influencer marketing, performance claims and ordinary selling price (OSP) and sale claims.

-In general, it is important before conducting a particular type of advertising/marketing campaign to review whether any provisions of the Competition Act may apply – for example, to ensure that endorsements/testimonials are not false or misleading and that adequate disclosures are made, that performance claims meet the statutory test of adequate and proper testing, that OSP claims meet the legislative test or that the statutory information required to be disclosed for contests or telemarketing is included in marketing materials.
+In general, before conducting a particular type of advertising/marketing campaign to review whether any provisions of the Competition Act may apply – for example, to ensure that endorsements/testimonials are not false or misleading and that adequate disclosures are made, that performance claims meet the statutory test of adequate and proper testing, that OSP claims meet the relevant legislative tests or that the statutory information required to be disclosed for contests or telemarketing is included in marketing materials.

 Potential Competition Act Penalties